Cosmo-Robot/Cosmo-Robot-Working/README.md

 <h1>Cosmo Robot Project</h1>

   <p>This project is based on Arduino Mega 2560 and was developed for the Semester 3 Robot competition under the EN2533 - Robot Design and Competition module.
-The Cosmo robot is designed to showcase various capabilities, including precise line following, wall avoidance during line following, navigating ramps at 20-30 degrees, interacting with objects using a mechanical arm, sound sensitivity, collar detection, and maze-solving capabilities.
+The Cosmo robot is designed to showcase various capabilities, including precise line following, wall avoidance during line following, navigating ramps at 20-30 degrees, interacting with objects using a mechanical arm, sound sensitivity, color detection, and maze-solving capabilities.
 Additionally, it can avoid obstacles, such as a guard robot, on its way to the final destination.</p>

   <h2>Features</h2>